 If you plan correctly, retirement can be one of the great adventures of your life.
 What is more adventurous than packing your bags, leaving America behind and spending your golden years immersed in a completely new culture?
-One option to consider is Panama, a central American country with a number of perks for retirees.
-Just make sure, though, that you know everything you need to know so your retirement in Panama is not only possible, but easy.
-A financial advisor can help you plan for your retirement wherever it is you want to hang your hat.
+One option to consider is Panama, a central American country, popular with American, that offers a number of perks for retirees.
+Just make sure, though, that you know everything you need to know so your retirement in Panama comes without any unpleasant surprises.
+A financial advisor can help you plan for your retirement, wherever it is you want to hang your hat.

 Panama’s beautiful beaches and warm climate have made it a popular location for Americans to retire in recent years.
 While this means you’ll likely be able to find some fellow American retirees to befriend, simple economics means that the influx of American immigrants has resulted in a rise in the cost of living.

 Cost of living estimates for a retirement in Panama vary, but generally you can expect to spend between $1,500 and $3,000 per month to live in Panama.
 Your spending level will depend somewhat on where you live.
 Living in Panama City, the country’s capital, is going to result in higher housing prices than living in the countryside or in a smaller city.

 Other choices you make will also impact your cost of living.
 Having a car, for instance, is an expense you can choose to go without.
 You also can choose to live a much simpler life than you did during your career.
 For instance, living in a small apartment rather than a house will cut down your costs.
 Choosing to eat out less often is another choice you can make to lower your cost of living.
 This is especially true if you live in a big city or a place popular with tourists, where the cost of food in restaurants tends to be very high.

 If you think you can financially handle a Panamanian retirement, there are still logistical issues to consider.
 Namely, you have to make sure make you move to Panama legally, which requires a bit of finesse.